rlh74/silentscan/README.md

-I recorded hundreds of hours of sessions with all inputs armed.
-My archive has gigabytes of silent files.
+I recorded hundreds of hours of audio with all inputs armed after a few instances of forgetting to arm a track I patched in the middle of a session.
+The tradeoff led to my archive having gigabytes of silent files.
 <br><br>
-No tool existed to clean them up, so I built one.
+No tool existed to clean them up that included recusrive tree traversal, so I'm building this one.